What are the issues that matter to you?

 It’s a privilege to be intentional and respond by becoming part of the aid and relief.”

-— Holly Griswold, Associate Director of LU Send Now
+— Holly Griswold, Associate Director of LU Serve Now

 “One of the biggest benefits of the trip [to Rwanda] was seeing the faith of others that had endured through crisis.
 I was speaking to our amazing translator, Justin, who is now a dear friend of mine.
 He was a young child during the Rwandan genocide and lost all of his family members.